Foreign college athletes left out of rush for NIL windfall - WHIZ News

 “We can’t really cross the line with having a work visa and not being able to study or just having a study visa and not being able to work,” Juhasz said.
 “So, it’s hard.”

-U.S. Sen. Christopher Murphy, a Connecticut Democrat, said he believes Congress should carve out an exception to the work rules for student athletes.
-He has also called for a federal law allowing all college athletes to make money that goes beyond the NCAA’s decision July 1 to allow the current compensation based on use of an athlete’s name, image or likeness.
+U.S. Sen. Chris Murphy, a Connecticut Democrat, said he believes Congress should carve out an exception to the work rules for student-athletes.
+He also has called for a federal law allowing all college athletes to make money that goes beyond the NCAA’s decision July 1 to allow the current compensation based on use of an athlete’s name, image or likeness.

 “There is something flat out wrong with an industry that makes billions of dollars a year while many of its athletes can’t afford to put food on the table or buy a plane ticket for their parents to see them perform,” he said.
 “At a minimum, all college athletes deserve the ability to use their own name, image, and likeness how they see fit, and that includes international athletes who shouldn’t need to worry about losing their visa status and ability to pursue higher education in this country to benefit as well.”